Robinlovelace/odjitter/README.md

     can be represented by (sometimes population weighted or aggregated) zone centroids (Guo and Zhu 2014; Martin et al. 2018)
-2. Subdividing zones at which data is available to subzones (Opie, Rowinski, and Spasovic 2009)
-3. Creation of ‘centroid connectors’, also referred to as links “between trip ends and zonal anchors” using randomised or deterministic approaches (Leurent, Benezech, and Samadzad 2011)
+2. Subdividing zones at which data is available to subzones (Opie, Rowinski, and Spasovic 2009) or ‘centroid connectors’ or simply ‘connectors’ “between trip ends and zonal anchors” using randomised or deterministic approaches (Leurent, Benezech, and Samadzad 2011)

 In this paper we present a new approach to processing OD datasets which combines OD data disggregation *and* randomisation of start and end